lbryio/lbry.com/content/faq/lbry-basics.md

 Please see the [LBRY directories FAQ page](/faq/lbry-directories) for more information on where LBRY data is stored.
 Besides the internal LBRY data, you can also configure your LBRY download directory via the option at the top of the Settings page (gear icon in the top right).

 ### Why is content downloaded to my PC even when I stream? {#disk}
 LBRY is a decentralized peer to peer protocol, meaning there are no centralized servers or a single entity storing all the files (like YouTube).
 Instead, data is stored on each participant's computer locally (similar to BitTorrent).
 When you stream or download, LBRY will store the content in encrypted chunks called [blobs files](/faq/lbry-directories) and seed it to the entire network so others can also download from you.
 It will also store the completed file in your downloads folder.
-Currently, there is no way to stop sharing or to store data temporarily, but you can always delete any files you don't want to seed from the LBRY app "Downloads" menu.
+You can configure these storage options on the Settings page.

 ### I want to share my content, where do I start? {#publish}
 Please refer to our [publishing guide](/faq/how-to-publish) as a reference to assist you through the publishing process.